garvita-d/calorie-tracker-with-ai/README.md

 ## 🎨 Customizing Styles

-All styling is in `styles.css`.
+All styling is in `style.css`.
 Key sections:
 - **Colors**: Gradient backgrounds and theme colors
 - **Layouts**: Grid systems for stats and recommendations
-- **Animations**: Pulse effects and transitions
+- **Animations**: Pulse effects and smooth transitions
 - **Responsive**: Mobile breakpoints at 768px

 ## 🌐 Browser Support

-- ✅ Chrome (recommended for voice recognition)
+- ✅ Chrome (recommended for best voice recognition)
-- ✅ Edge
+- ✅ Edge (full voice recognition support)
-- ✅ Safari (limited voice support)
+- ⚠️ Safari (limited voice support, fallback recording available)
-- ✅ Firefox (limited voice support)
+- ⚠️ Firefox (limited voice support, fallback recording available)

 ## 📝 Usage

-1. **Set Dietary Preference**: Choose Vegetarian or Non-Vegetarian
+1. **Set Dietary Preference**: Choose Vegetarian or Non-Vegetarian on first launch
-2. **Voice Input**: Click "Start Voice Recognition" and speak your meal
+2. **Voice Input**: Click "Start Voice Recognition" and speak your meal description
-3. **Manual Input**: Type food description and click "Analyze"
+3. **Manual Input**: Type food description in the text field and click "Analyze"
-4. **Rephrase**: Use AI to rephrase your food description
+4. **Rephrase**: Use AI to generate alternative descriptions of your food
-5. **Track Progress**: View daily stats and meal log
+5. **Track Progress**: View real-time daily stats and complete meal log
-6. **Get Recommendations**: See personalized food suggestions
+6. **Get Recommendations**: Receive personalized food suggestions based on remaining calories

 ## 🐛 Troubleshooting

 ### Voice Recognition Not Working
-- Use Chrome or Edge browser
+- Use Chrome or Edge browser for best results
-- Allow microphone permissions
+- Allow microphone permissions when prompted
-- Check if microphone is connected
+- Check if microphone is properly connected
+- Try the fallback recording option if live recognition fails

 ### Food Not Recognized
-- Try rephrasing your description
+- Try rephrasing your description using the AI rephrase feature
-- Include quantities (e.g., "2 slices of pizza")
+- Include quantities (e.g., "2 slices of pizza", "1 bowl of rice")
-- Use common food names
+- Use common food names from the comprehensive database

 ## 📄 License